marybeshaw/skill-building-program/badge-templates/composite.md

 ![{Skill Category} - Master Badge](../img/badges/perf-journeyman-md.png "{Skill Category} Master badge")(change to your badge image, with the appropriate badge-level marks)

+Estimated time: {x}hr

 -----

 ## Goal
 - You have demonstrated the foundations in the field of {Skill Category}.
 *(For Apprentice, the microbadges and time required should reflect a "feet-wet" basic literacy in the subject.
 3-6hrs)* *(For Journeyman, the microbadges and time required should reflect a wide proficiency in the subject.
 8-16hrs)*